Hydropower is currently one of the most important source of renewable energy for the generation of electricity worldwide.

 The top five hydropower producing countries in 2010 were China with 694 terawatt hours (―TWh) of production, followed by Brazil (403 TWh), Canada (376 TWh), the U.S. (238 TWh) and Russia (165 TWh).
 Worldwide capacity has increased by 52% from 1990 to 2009 to reach approximately 1,000 gigawatts, mostly due to rapid growth in China.

 In September 2008, there were a total of 615 large hydropower plants with a capacity of over 300 megawatts in the world.
-In terms of technical potential for hydropower, the possible global production is estimated to be approximately 15,000 Twh per year.
-It is estimated that in 2010, 3,381 TWh were generated worldwide from hydropower.
+In terms of technical potential for hydropower, the possible global production is estimated to be approximately 15,000 TWh per year.
+It is estimated that in 2010 over 3,381 TWh were generated worldwide from hydropower.